luis-studioG/nodejs_upscaling/README.md

 4. In app module use an instance of the custom class that we define that extends EventEmitter.

 # HTTP events
+1. GET
+2. POST
+3. PUT
+4. DELETE

+# ExpressJS
+Is a node js web application framework that provides broad features for building web and mobile applications.